tborckmann/tborckmann/README.md

 Welcome to my GitHub profile!

-I’m an apiring developer from Germany, currently exploring the world of software engineering.
+I’m an aspiring developer from Germany, currently exploring the world of software engineering.
 I finished school in summer 2025 and will be enrolling in university in **summer 2026** to study **Wirtschaftsinformatik (Business Informatics)**.

 &#8203;